sockperson/DragaliaSaveEditor/README.txt

 2b.
 On Windows, on the popup that shows up when the progam is blocked, click on 'More Info' --> 'Run Anyway' 2c.
 Open up command line / terminal
 2d.
 Navigate to this directory with 'cd [folder path]' command 2e.
-Type 'DragaliaSaveEditor.exe', press enter.
+Type 'DragaliaSaveEditor.exe', press enter. (if it says something about needing a runtime environment, try 'java -jar DragaliaSaveEditor.exe' instead)

 [.jar]
 1. Put savedata.txt into the same folder that the jarfile is in